Deltares/CoSMoS/docs/source/manual/modelcomponents.rst

 Main CoSMoS components
 ^^^^^^^^^^^^

-The CoSMoS system consists of three main classes:
+The CoSMoS system consists of three main Python classes:

 **CoSMoS class**

-CoSMoS is initialized with the *run_cosmos* (see :ref:`Running CoSMoS <running>`) script, calling the main CoSMoS class (:py:class:`cosmos.cosmos.CoSMoS`).
+CoSMoS is initialized with the *run_cosmos* (see :ref:`Running CoSMoS <running>`) script, calling the main CoSMoS class (red box in Figure 1 and 2, :py:class:`cosmos.cosmos.CoSMoS`).

+Upon initialization (:py:class:`cosmos.cosmos.CoSMoS.initialize`) of the CoSMoS class, CoSMoS calls the Configuration class (:py:class:`cosmos.cosmos.Configuration`).
+The Configuration class reads the main :ref:`configuration file <configuration>` and input settings, sets the model paths, and finds available models in the model database.
+In addition, it reads all :ref:`available stations <stations>`, :ref:`meteo datasets <meteo>`, and :ref:`super region files <super_regions>`.
-This class saves input settings to *self.config*, which can be accessed by other CoSMoS classes.
-The CoSMoS class has three main options:
+The CoSMoS class saves all input settings to *self.config*, which can be accessed by other CoSMoS classes.

+The CoSMoS class has three main execution options:

 1. run (:py:func:`cosmos.cosmos.CoSMoS.run`): The CoSMoS class starts the :py:class:`cosmos.cosmos_main_loop.MainLoop`.
-2. post-process (:py:func:`cosmos.cosmos.CoSMoS.post_process`): The CoSMoS class only starts post-processing (a selection of) finished models.
+2. post-process (:py:func:`cosmos.cosmos.CoSMoS.post_process`): The CoSMoS class only starts post-processing (a selection of) finished models within the Model Loop.
 3. make webviewer (:py:func:`cosmos.cosmos.CoSMoS.make_webviewer`): The CoSMoS class only makes the webviewer based on finished and post-processed models.

 **Main Loop**

-In the main loop (blue box in Figure 2, :py:class:`cosmos.cosmos_main_loop.MainLoop`), the scenario file is read, cycle times are determined, meteo is downloaded and collected, and the cosmos model loop (:py:class:`cosmos.cosmos_model_loop.ModelLoop`) is initiated with a scheduler.
+In the main loop (blue box in Figure 1 and 2, :py:class:`cosmos.cosmos_main_loop.MainLoop`), the scenario file is read, models are initialized, cycle times are determined, meteo and observations are downloaded and collected, and the cosmos model loop (:py:class:`cosmos.cosmos_model_loop.ModelLoop`) is initiated with a scheduler.
 This scheduler starts the cosmos model loop based on the user-defined cycle time interval (forecast mode), or just once if ran in hindcast mode.

 **Model Loop**

-In the model loop (red box in Figure 2, :py:class:`cosmos.cosmos_model_loop.ModelLoop`), all models are pre-processed, submitted, and post-processed.
+In the model loop (yellow box in Figure 1 and 2, :py:class:`cosmos.cosmos_model_loop.ModelLoop`), all models are pre-processed, submitted, and post-processed.
 The model loop initiates itself every second, executing the following tasks:

 - Step 1: Checking for finished simulations.
 If there are finished simulations, they are moved to the scenario :ref:`output folder <output>`, by a model-specific class (see :ref:`Model components<modelclasses>`).
 - Step 2: Making a waiting list of models to be executed.
 The first model on the list is preprocessed and submitted by the (:py:class:`cosmos.cosmos_model.Model`) class and model-specific classes.